Semi-classical evaporative cooling: classical and quantum distributions: Thermodynamics of trapped atomic gases

 \subsection{The Ideal Gas Limit}

-Before the evaporative cooling process of any ultracold atomic gas, the system can be described as an ensemble of $N$ interacting classical particles at sufficiently high temperatures.
-Thus, the complete description is given by the position and momentum coordinates of each particle $\left\lbrace \mathbf{r}_i,\mathbf{p}_i\right\rbrace$, which defines a state of the system in the six-dimensional phase space.
+Before the evaporative cooling process, any ultracold atomic gas can be described as an ensemble of $N$ interacting classical particles at sufficiently high temperatures.
+The complete description is provided by the position and momentum coordinates of each particle $\left\lbrace \mathbf{r}_i,\mathbf{p}_i\right\rbrace$, which defines a point of the system in the six-dimensional phase space.

-In general, interactions between particles are described through an interatomic central potential $\mathcal{V}\left(\mathbf{r}_i-\mathbf{r}_j\right)$.
-Interactions affect the thermodynamics and kinetics of the gas, which determine the time required to reach thermal equilibrium.
-However, depending on the comparison of certain characteristic lengths, such as the range interaction $r_0$ and the interparticle distance $n_0^{-1/3}$ of the gas with density $n_0$, the effective interaction potential can be approximated to recover the important characteristics of the system.
+Generally, interactions between particles are characterized by an interatomic central potential $\mathcal{V}\!\left(\mathbf{r}_i-\mathbf{r}_j\right)$.
+These interactions influence the thermodynamics and dynamics of the gas, thereby determining the time required to reach thermal equilibrium.
+By comparing characteristic lengths, such as the interaction range~$r_0$ and the interparticle distance~$n_0^{-1/3}$ for a gas with density~$n_0$, one can approximate the effective interaction potential to capture the essential features of the system.

-If the interparticle distance is much greater than the interaction range, $n_0 \, r_0^3 \ll 1$, the atomic gas is said to be in the dilute regime.
-Thus, the gas is governed by binary interactions, since the probability of finding three atoms within a distance $r_0$ of each other is extremely low and negligible.
+If the interparticle distance greatly exceeds the interaction range, $n_0\,r_0^3 \ll 1$, the gas is said to be in the dilute regime.
+In this case, the gas is governed by binary interactions, as the probability of simultaneously finding three atoms within a distance~$r_0$ of each other is extremely low and can be neglected.
+Furthermore, the collision rate depends on atomic size, as characterized by the cross-section.
+The kinetic diameter of an atom is approximately equal to the range of the interaction potential, yielding an estimate for the binary cross-section: $\sigma = \pi r_0^2$, which is appropriate for a high-temperature classical regime.
+The mean free path~$l$ is defined via $l^{-1} = n\sigma$, and the collision rate is

-Moreover, the collision rate depends on the atom's size, as characterized by the cross-section.
-The kinetic diameter of an atom is approximately equal to the range of the interaction potential; this gives us an estimate for the binary cross-section of the atom: $\sigma=\pi r_0^2$, for the mean free path $l^{-1}=n\sigma $, and for the collision rate: $\tau_{c}^{-1}=n\sigma \bar{v}_r$, where $\bar{v}_r=\sqrt{16k_{B}T/\pi m}$ is the average relative atomic speed.
+where $\bar{v}_r = \sqrt{16k_{B}T/\pi m}$ denotes the average relative atomic speed, for a Maxwell-Boltzmann distribution of identical particles with mass $m$.

-By comparing the atomic mean free path with the size of the gas cloud, two density regimes are distinguished: a low-density regime where the mean free path exceeds the size of the cloud ($l \gg V^{1/3}$) and a high-density regime where the size of the cloud exceeds the mean free path ($l \ll V^{1/3}$).
-In a low-density regime, the gas is referred to as collisionless; in the opposite, the gas is referred to as hydrodynamic.
+By comparing the atomic mean free path with the size of the gas cloud, two density regimes are distinguished: a low-density regime in which the mean free path exceeds the size of the cloud ($l \gg V^{1/3}$), and a high-density regime in which the cloud size exceeds the mean free path ($l \ll V^{1/3}$).
+In the low-density regime, the gas behaves as a collisionless system, while in the high-density regime, it exhibits hydrodynamic properties.